efhai2408/LaughOlogy-Links-Brain-Hackathon-2023/Data Preparation/README.md

 ## Data Cleaning

-- Filter out jokes with less than 2 words and nul joke
+- Filter out jokes with less than 2 words and null jokes.
 - Joke Deduplication
-  - Remove exact duplicates
+  - Remove exact duplicates.
   - Remove duplicates with similarity by generating a vector from jokes with the Universal Sentence Encoder, then find the cosine similarity (cosine similarity approximated with the [annoy](https://github.com/spotify/annoy) library).

 ## Funny and Not Funny Jokes Separation

-- Using score thresholding separation (score > 24 is funny and score <= 24 is not funny) which is label in `funny` column in the dataset
+- Using score thresholding separation (score > 24 is funny and score <= 24 is not funny), which is labeled in the `funny` column in the dataset

-## Generating simiral non-humor text from funny jokes
+## Generating similar non-humor text from funny jokes

-- Using Gemini-pro model via Google AI API
+- Using Gemini-Pro model via the Google AI API